 Task Code 9.7.2.3 - Drafting for Professional Survey

 These task codes shall be used when performing professional licensed drafting activities that correspond to the professional surveying event.
-A document (usually a figure or drawing) stamped by a Professional Land Surveyor (PSL) and/or license of the PSL who performed the survey shall be provided to support the charges claimed.
+A document (usually a figure or drawing) stamped by a Professional Land Surveyor (PLS) and/or license of the PLS who performed the survey shall be provided to support the charges claimed.

 Task Code 9.8 - Professional Utility Survey